digitalpetri/opc-ua-nodeset-parser/README.md

 UANodeSet Parser
 ================

-A parser and node-generator for the OPC-UA UANodeSet XML schema.
+A parser for the OPC-UA UANodeSet XML schema.

 ### From Maven
 ```xml